os-data/eu-structural-funds/README.md

 This repository is a data pipeline.
 It collects information about the beneficiaries of EU Cohesion and Structural Funds and loads  [Open-Spending](http:next.openspending.org) datastore.The goal of the project find out  all benis to get an overview of all these datasets (not just the portals) in one place, clean the data, and map them in one format.

 This project is a collaborative effort between [Open-Knowledge-Germany](https://www.okfn.de/en/), [Open-Knowledge International](http://okfn.org/) and a number of journalists and developers.
-This repository builds on previous research and collection work that was organised inside a [google spreadsheet](https://docs.google.com/spreadsheets/d/1RkC_YuWWlhGxyDRc-bpD_zaWAXK78GpPr8nfPesQfSY/edit?pref=2&pli=1#gid=0).
+This repository builds on research and collection work that was previously organised inside a [google spreadsheet](https://docs.google.com/spreadsheets/d/1RkC_YuWWlhGxyDRc-bpD_zaWAXK78GpPr8nfPesQfSY/edit?pref=2&pli=1#gid=0).

 ## Pipeline architeture